layer5io/layer5-istio-adapter/README.md

 *Not sure where to start?* Grab an open issue with the [help-wanted label](https://github.com/issues?utf8=✓&q=is%3Aopen+is%3Aissue+archived%3Afalse+org%3Alayer5io+label%3A%22help+wanted%22+).

+### About

+[Layer5.io](https://layer5.io) is a community-maintained repository of information pertaining to the technology ecosystem surrounding service meshes, API gateways, edge proxies, ingress and egress controllers - - microservice management in cloud native environments.

 #### License

 This repository and site are available as open source under the terms of the [Apache 2.0 License](https://opensource.org/licenses/Apache-2.0).